pdsmart/dPWR/docs/DPWR_README.md

-## Foreword

-This document is a work in progress and will be filled out in due course.

 ## Overview

 I needed a web based power controller to remotely control a large number of devices, Mains (230VAC) and low level DC voltages as well as read remote value such as switch settings.
 I looked at the market and there wasn't really anything suitable within an acceptable price range (B2B equipment was in the multi-thousand GBP price bracket).
 I didn't want to design and fabricate a dedicated circuit board so I sifted through my parts bin and used what I found and thus was born the dPWR Controller.